 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
-PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
-PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+Environment and Sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 1 2 1 1 1 2 1 1 2 1 1
+CO1 2 2 2 2 1 1

-CO2 1 2 1 1 2 2 1 1 3 1
+CO2 1 2 2 3 2 2 1

-CO3 1 2 1 1 2 2 1 1 2 2 1
+CO3 1 2 1 1 2 3 1

-CO4 1 2 1 1 1 2 1 1 2 1
+CO4 1 1 2 3 2 2 1

-CO5 1 2 1 1 1 2 1 1 2 1 1
+CO5 1 1 2 1 2 2 2

-Type Code Applied Linear Algebra L-T-P Credits Marks OE 18BS3T01 Applied Ellical Algebia 3-0-0 3 100
+Type Code Numerical Optimization L-T-P Credits Marks OE BTBS-T-OE-029 Numerical Optimization 3-0-0 3 100

-Objectives The objectives of this course is to gain mathematical maturity by equipping the students to handle computation with matrices, difference equation and similarity transformation for various engineering applications.
-Pre-Requisites Knowledge of complex numbers, matrix algebra, and vector space is required.
+Objectives The objectives of this course is to gain mathematical maturity by equipping the students to handle the linear and non linear problems of optimization in different fields of engineering.
+Pre-Requisites Knowledge of coordinate geometry, calculus and matrix algebra is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.